When naming CrossFit workouts after girls, CrossFit founder Greg Glassman said it best.

 “I want to explain the workout once and then give it a name.
 I thought that anything that left you flat on your back, looking up at the sky asking ‘what just happened to me?’ deserved a female’s name.
 Workouts are just like storms, they wreak havoc on towns.”

 A similar ideology was used in March of 2009 when No Excuses CrossFit was just a few months old.
-It was time to come up with a birthday WOD for founder Kyle Maynard and the coaches wanted it to be something special, something that left you feeling like you were wrecked by a hurricane.
+It was time to come up with a birthday WOD for then-owner Kyle Maynard and the coaches wanted it to be something special, something that left you feeling like you were wrecked by a hurricane.

 “We knew a lot of the girl WODs were named after Hurricanes, so we wanted our own,” Kyle said.